bundesverband-green-software/landscape/README.md

 ## Add new tool

-Add the tool to `data.yml` in the correct category / subcategory.
+Add the tool to the correct category/subcategory in `data.yml`.
+If it belongs to more than one category, you can use the `second_path` field to add it to more than one category.

-Possible fields are explained [here](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).
+The possible fields are explained [here](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).

 Note: we use the field `project` not to specify the maturity in the sense of the CNCF, but if we, the Bundesverband Green Software, have successfully field-tested the tool/project.
 If that is the case, you can add `project: "proved+tested"`.